-You will require a Passport for road travel back into the USA from Canada.
+NOTICE: You will require a Passport or an Enhanced Driver's License for road travel back into the USA from Canada.

 Visitors from countries other than the US require a valid passport and in some cases a visitor's visa.
 Visas are issued by Canadian Immigration offices, embassies and consulates.

 Individuals with criminal records wishing to enter Canada can apply for a waiver.
 This should be done a minimum of 6 - 12 months in advance of the intended visit and can take up to 6 months.
-It should be noted that Driving Under the Influence convictions are considered a criminal offense in Canada Individuals with criminal records without waivers can be refused entry.
-Contact the nearest port of entry Canada Immigration office for more information.
+It should be noted that DUI convictions are considered a criminal offense in Canada.
+Individuals with criminal records who do not have a waiver can be refused entry into Canada.
+Contact the nearest Port of Entry Canada Immigration office for more information.
 See contact information below.

 Alcoholic Beverages and Tobacco Products